How to Heal Your Relationship With Prayer

 Salah means you’re constantly having to remind yourself to let go.
 You’re not the one in control – which is incredibly freeing at soul level, but at mind/body level it’s not always easy.
 You’re constantly pulling yourself out of whatever is going on in your life and bringing yourself back to your core beliefs – to stand before Allah.”

-4. Struggling with daily prayers
+4. Struggling with five daily prayers

 “Warn mankind and give good tidings to those who believe that they shall have a station of sincerity with their Lord” – Qur’an 10:2